alexeytokar/rainbow-rest-sample/README.md

 # rainbow-rest-sample
-This is sample site for https://github.com/alexeytokar/rainbow-rest
+This is a sample site for https://github.com/alexeytokar/rainbow-rest

 # build and run
 ````shell